freenas/freenas-docs/userguide/freenas_jails.rst

  # NAME_enable="NO"
  # set to YES to enable openvpn

-The startup script will also indicate if any additional parameters are available::
+The startup script also indicates if any additional parameters are available::

  # NAME_if=